skip to navigation skip to content

 Research areas

-We study diverse issues and contribute to a range of academic and theoretical conversations, including those on institutional and organisational change, social innovation, digital innovation, and social and environmental issues.
+Our world-renowned faculty and PhD students study diverse issues and contribute to a range of academic and theoretical conversations, including those on institutional and organisational change, social innovation, digital innovation, and social and environmental issues.

-• a deep intellectual curiosity, which means we draw from and contribute to various theories from within and beyond organisation studies
+• A deep intellectual curiosity, which means we draw from and contribute to various theories from within and beyond organisation studies.

-• a passion to shed light on organising practises and their consequences in settings that matter – often these relate to societal grand challenges, such as those around social and environmental issues
+• A passion to shed light on organising practises and their consequences in settings that matter – often these relate to societal grand challenges, such as those around social and environmental issues.

-• a commitment to methods that enable us to get up close to the phenomena we study – including ethnographic methods, in-depth interviewing, and other qualitative data collection techniques
+• A commitment to methods that enable us to get up close to the phenomena we study – including ethnographic methods, in-depth interviewing, and other qualitative data collection techniques.

 • How do individuals effectively advance innovation in their organisation and sector?
 What roles do organisational culture, identity and creativity play in managing change and innovation?